usman-amir8/Medicine-Reminder/README.md

 ---

 ## Features
-- Add, edit, and delete medications.
+- **Medication Logging** – Add medicines with name, dosage, type, and other essential details.
-- Set daily, weekly, or custom reminder frequencies.
+- **Customizable Reminders** – Set daily, weekly, or flexible schedules based on your prescription.
-- Local notifications at scheduled times.
+- **Smart Notifications** – Receive timely alerts so you never miss a dose.
-- Progress tracking with visual indicators.
+- **Progress Tracking** – Monitor your medication adherence with a clean and visual interface.
-- Quick actions from the home screen.
+- **Quick Actions** – Access frequently used features instantly from the home screen.
-- Persistent storage so data remains after app restarts.
+- **Offline Support** – Manage your medications without requiring constant internet connectivity.
+- **User-Friendly Interface** – Minimal design focused on clarity and ease of use.

 ---